 Adequate sleep is vital for children’s physical growth.
 During sleep, the body releases growth hormones that are essential for physical development.
 These hormones help with the growth of bones and muscles and repair and regenerate tissues.
 Children who do not get enough sleep may experience stunted growth and other developmental issues.
 Ensuring that children get sufficient sleep can significantly impact their physical health and growth.

-Sleep also plays a critical role in regulating emotions and behaviour in children.
-Adequate sleep helps children manage their emotions better and reduces the likelihood of behavioural issues.
+Sleep also plays a critical role in regulating emotions and behavior in children.
+Adequate sleep helps children manage their emotions better and reduces the likelihood of behavioral issues.
 When children do not get enough sleep, they may become irritable, hyperactive, and have difficulty controlling their emotions.
 This can lead to problems both at home and in school, affecting their social interactions and academic performance.

 Consistent sleep schedules are essential for promoting emotional stability in children.
 A regular bedtime routine can help children unwind and prepare for sleep, making it easier for them to fall asleep and stay asleep.
 Limiting screen time before bed and creating a calm, dark sleep environment can also contribute to better sleep quality.